Towards sharp regularity: Full-dimensional tori in $ C^\infty $ vector fields over $ \mathbb{T}^\infty $: Proofs of the results

 Assume that we have constructed a modifying term $ \tilde\omega $ and a coordinate transformation $ \Psi $ such that

-where $ P $ is a finitely order Fourier series of the original perturbation (namely at most of order $ {{{\left| k \right|}_\eta } > K} $ and without constant term).
-Then using the Banach contraction theorem (indeed, P\"oschel employed Brouwer fixed point theorem in \cite{PoarXiv}, but we have to apply Banach contraction theorem instead of it because the dimension is infinite) on a ball $ \mathscr{B} $ via special metric, we obtain another modifying term $ \omega' $ and a coordinate transformation $ \Phi $ (note that they admit uniqueness) such that
+where $ P $ is a finitely order Fourier series of the original perturbation (namely at most of order $ {{{\left| k \right|}_\eta } > K} $ and without the constant term).
+Then using the Banach contraction theorem (indeed, P\"oschel employed the Brouwer fixed point theorem in \cite{PoarXiv}, but we have to apply the Banach contraction theorem instead of it because the dimension is infinite) on a ball $ \mathscr{B} $ via a special metric (norm), we obtain another modifying term $ \omega' $ and a coordinate transformation $ \Phi $ (note that they admit uniqueness) such that

 here $ Q^+ $ is an intermediate quantity, and moreover we could obtain accurate estimates for $ \omega' $ and $ \Phi $ due to the quantitative property of $ \mathscr{B} $.
 Now define the new modifying term ${\tilde{\omega}_ + } = {\tilde{\omega} } + \omega'$ and the coordinate transformation $ {\Psi _ + }: = \Psi \circ \Phi $.
 Then it follows from \eqref{Q^+} that